-Virginia Wesleyan University is a liberal-arts university that is regionally accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.The Teacher Education Program is accredited by the Virginia Department of Education, and offers comprehensive teacher preparation leading to licensure in 15 endorsement areas.
+Virginia Wesleyan University is regionally accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.The Teacher Education Program is accredited through a process approved by the Virginia Board of Education, and offers comprehensive teacher preparation leading to licensure in 15 endorsement areas.

 The mission of the Teacher Education Program at Virginia Wesleyan University is to prepare reflective, engaged teachers of good character who will adhere to the highest standards of professionalism, and who are willing to advance the cause of education and to cultivate and inspire a love of learning both in their students and within the communities they teach.